zhisu/laneDetection/README.md

 pcdfile is the point cloud input file in pcd format.

-The output of lane points detectd will be written to pcdfile.output.
+The output of detected lane points will be written to pcdfile.output.